ipfs/go-cid/_rsrch/cidiface/README.md

 if a situation is at the scale where it's become important to mind whether or not pointers are a performance impact, then that situation also is one where you have to think twice before using interfaces.

+### struct wrappers can be used in place of typedefs with zero overhead

+See `TestSizeOf`.

+Using the `unsafe.Sizeof` feature to inspect what the Go runtime thinks, we can see that `type Foo string` and `type Foo struct{x string}` consume precisely the same amount of memory.

+This is interesting because it means we can choose between either type definition with no significant overhead anywhere we use it: thus, we can choose freely between Option B and Option F based on which we feel is more pleasant to work with.

+Option F (a struct wrapper) means we can prevent casting into our Cid type.
+Option B (typedef string) can be declared a `const`.
+Are there any other concerns that would separate the two choices?

 ### one way or another: let's get rid of that star